Ensuring User Safety in India on WhatsApp

 We recognise that misinformation is a behavioural and societal scourge, hence we have devoted efforts to both, through product innovation and education, in order to empower users with resources that help them verify information.

 - Fact checking within WhatsApp: In India, 10 fact checking organizations (as of April, 2023) help to provide users the service of verifying information through a WhatsApp bot.
 They are enabled through the WhatsApp API-platform solution and are accredited by the International Fact-Checking Network.
 IFCN's bot is a free of cost service.
 Users can save +1 (727) 2912606 as a contact number and text ,”Hi” to get a message or information validated.
 Alternatively, our users can click http://poy.nu/ifcnbot to access a global directory of fact-checking organizations.

 - Public Education Campaigns: We encourage users to think about the messages they receive and verify the facts via official trusted sources.
 WhatsApp has launched large-scale education campaigns to help address misinformation in several countries, including our campaign 'Share Joy, Not Rumours'.
 We built on this multi-year campaign by launching our second campaign named ‘Check it before you share it’. to remind users to always double-check facts before forwarding a message.

-- Supporting safe elections: In 2019, WhatsApp set up a high priority channel with Election Commission of India (ECI) as part of an industry initiative and observes the voluntary code of ethics with a view to assist ECI in conducting free and transparent elections.
-WhatsApp maintains regular engagements with ECI officials to keep them updated on the approach to Indian elections and to discuss methods of working together more effectively.Additionally, political parties are trained ahead of all elections to promote an understanding of the importance of using WhatsApp responsibly.
-The training cautions party-workers that their accounts could become banned if they send WhatsApp messages to users without prior user-consent.

-Newer snapshot | We recognise that misinformation is a behavioural and societal scourge, hence we have devoted efforts to both, through product innovation and education, in order to empower users with resources that help them verify information.

-- Fact checking within WhatsApp: In India, 10 fact checking organizations (as of April, 2023) help to provide users the service of verifying information through a WhatsApp bot.
-They are enabled through the WhatsApp API-platform solution and are accredited by the International Fact-Checking Network.
-IFCN's bot is a free of cost service.
-Users can save +1 (727) 2912606 as a contact number and text ,”Hi” to get a message or information validated.
-Alternatively, our users can click http://poy.nu/ifcnbot to access a global directory of fact-checking organizations.

-- Public Education Campaigns: We encourage users to think about the messages they receive and verify the facts via official trusted sources.
-WhatsApp has launched large-scale education campaigns to help address misinformation in several countries, including our campaign 'Share Joy, Not Rumours'.
-We built on this multi-year campaign by launching our second campaign named ‘Check it before you share it’. to remind users to always double-check facts before forwarding a message.

-- Supporting safe elections: In 2019, WhatsApp set up a high priority channel with Election Commission of India (ECI) as part of an industry initiative and observes the voluntary code of ethics with a view to assist ECI in conducting free and transparent elections.
+- Supporting safe elections: WhatsApp has set up a high priority channel with Election Commission of India (ECI) as part of an industry initiative and observes the voluntary code of ethics with a view to assist ECI in conducting free and transparent elections.
 WhatsApp maintains regular engagements with ECI officials to keep them updated on the approach to Indian elections and to discuss methods of working together more effectively.Additionally, political parties are trained ahead of all elections to promote an understanding of the importance of using WhatsApp responsibly.
 The training cautions party-workers that their accounts could become banned if they send WhatsApp messages to users without prior user-consent.